ulricvbs/features-dart-sdk/README.md

 &mdash; [Dart programming language | Dart](https://dart.dev/)

 This feature installs the Dart SDK to `/usr/lib/dart` by downloading it from Google's Dart archive service.
-It also adds the [Dart VS Code extension]. x86 and ARM architectures are supported.
+It also adds the [Dart VS Code extension].

 ## Usage